SOELexicon/Research/Digital ID/Events/Event - Switzerland Electronic ID Referendum 2025.md

 ## Quick Facts
 - **What**: Second nationwide referendum on introducing electronic identity cards (e-ID) in Switzerland
-- **When**: January 19, 2025 (referendum voting day)
+- **When**: September 28, 2025 (referendum voting day)
 - **Where**: Switzerland (nationwide ballot)
 - **Who**: Swiss citizens voting on government-proposed digital ID system
 - **Why**: Address privacy concerns from 2021 rejection while enabling digital government services

 ## Detailed Description

-Switzerland held its second referendum on electronic identity cards on January 19, 2025, with early projections showing voters evenly split on the issue.
+Switzerland held its second referendum on electronic identity cards on September 28, 2025, with the proposal narrowly passing by 50.4% to 49.6%.
 This follows the rejection of a similar proposal in 2021 over data protection concerns and opposition to private sector involvement.

 The revised 2025 proposal addressed previous concerns by:
 - Making the system entirely optional
 - Keeping all operations in public hands (no private companies)
 - Storing data on users' smartphones rather than centrally
 - Limiting data access to specific verified attributes only

+Despite parliamentary approval with large majorities in both chambers, the opposition collected over 50,000 signatures to force the referendum, citing concerns that privacy guarantees were insufficient.
 The referendum comes as digital ID systems proliferate globally, with the UK announcing similar plans to combat illegal migration.
 Unlike broader implementations elsewhere, Switzerland's proposal maintains strong privacy protections reflecting the country's tradition of banking secrecy and citizen privacy rights.

 ## Key Features of Proposed System
 - **Optional participation**: Citizens can continue using physical ID cards